VictorAZ12/IoT_Baby_Sleep_Monitoring/README.md

 6. If the virtual environment is active, your command prompt should contain the text `(venv)` in it.

-4. Install the packages from the requirements.txt file with the following command: `pip install -r requirements.txt`
+7. Install the packages from the requirements.txt file with the following command: `pip install -r requirements.txt`

-5. Install the flask_cors with the following command: `pip3 install flask_cors`

 ## Run the app